Oracle Idiosyncrasies

 This idiosyncrasy is worth more than 1000 words so it's a separate note.

-15. Security Alert: lsnrctl stop remoteservice
+15. (Outdated) Security Alert: lsnrctl stop remoteservice

 Suppose you installed Oracle TNS listener on your local computer (in fact, I believe just the lsnrctl program and the files it needs would be sufficient).
 If you can tnsping remoteservice, you can also lsnrctl cmd remoteservice where cmd is status or stop!
 But start won't work.
 Here's a screen shot from my PC on which I installed Oracle server